 Your head and neck gestures reveal much more about your attitude than you think.
-When we come into contact with other people, their head (face, particularly) is what we look most at.
-So it makes sense to understand what signals we’re giving off with our and head and neck movements
+When we come into contact with other people, their head (face, in particular) is what we look most at.
+Therefore, it makes sense to understand what signals we’re giving off with our head and neck movements

 Nodding the head almost everywhere in the world means ‘Yes’ and shaking the head from side to side means ‘No’.
 A slight head nod is used as a greeting gesture, especially when two people greet each other from a distance.
 It sends the message, ‘Yes, I acknowledge you’.

 The speed and frequency with which a person nods when you’re talking to them can convey different meanings.